Gravitational wave triggered searches for high-energy neutrinos from binary neutron star mergers: prospects for next generation detectors: Strategy

 \subsection{Binary neutron star merger rates}

 In this section, we discuss the rate of BNS mergers.
 The redshift dependence of the rate is adapted from that of short gamma-ray bursts (GRBs)~\cite{Wanderman:2014eza}.
-This is a reasonable assumption given that short GRBs might primarily originate from NS-NS mergers\footnote{NS-BH (neutron star-black hole) mergers are also suggested to produce short GRBs, but the NS-BH merger rate is lower than BNS mergers based on GW observations~\cite{LIGOScientific:2021usb}.}.
+This is a reasonable assumption given that short GRBs might primarily originate from NS-NS mergers\footnote{NS-BH (neutron star-black hole) mergers are also suggested to produce short GRBs, but the NS-BH merger rate is likely lower than BNS merger rates based on GW observations~\cite{LIGOScientific:2021djp}, although the rate still has a large uncertainty.}.
 The redshift dependent rate of BNS mergers is given as~\cite{Wanderman:2014eza} \be R(z) \equiv \mathcal{N} R(z=0)